ishwersharma13/netflix-clone/README.md

 ## Features

-- User authentication: Sign up, log in, and logout functionalities.
+- User authentication: Sign up, log in, and log out functionalities.
 - Browse content: Explore a wide range of movies and TV shows fetched from the IMDb API.
 - Search functionality: Search for specific movies or TV shows based on titles, genres, or keywords.
 - Watch trailers: View trailers for selected movies or TV shows.